 Favipiravir has been in clinical development since 2007.
 On 10 January 2012 Toyama Chemical Co., Ltd. transferred sponsorship of Investigational New Drug (IND) 73,727 to Fujifilm Pharmaceuticals USA, Inc. for the development of T-705a (favipiravir) in the US.
 On 16 May 2013 Fujifilm Pharmaceuticals USA, Inc. transferred sponsorship of IND 73,727 to MDVI, LLC (MDVI).
-The clinical development program of favipiravir was financially supported by the US Department of Defense (Joint Project Manager-Transformational Medical Technologies, Emerging Infectious Disease Medical Counter Program Transformational Medical Technologies, Emerging Infectious Disease Medical Counter Measure Program, T-705 Development, contract No. HDTRA1-12-C-0031).
-Then, on 10 April 2018 this IND was placed on Inactive status after the development of favipiravir in uncomplicated influenza was discontinued in the US.
-Favipiravir has been approved for stockpile for pandemic of a new strain of influenza in Japan.
+The clinical development program of favipiravir was financially supported by the US Department of Defense (Joint Project Manager-Transformational Medical Technologies, Emerging Infectious Disease Medical Counter Program Transformational Medical Technologies, Emerging Infectious Disease Medical Counter Program, T-705 Development, contract No. HDTRA1-12-C-0031).
+Then, on 10 April 2018 this IND was placed on Inactive status after the sponsorship of the IND was back to FUJIFILM Pharmaceuticals U.S.A., Inc. and the development of favipiravir in uncomplicated influenza was discontinued in the US.
+Favipiravir has been approved for stockpile for pandemic of a new s train of influenza in Japan.
 In February 2020, the Chinese regulatory agency approved favipiravir for use in China under similar conditions.